skerkour/bloom-legacy/blog/content/2019-december-update.md

 </div>

-Cryptography gives you confidentiality and integrity for your data, and paying for Bloom gives you availability: cross-devices synchronization, always online servers...
+Cryptography gives you confidentiality and integrity for your data, and paying for Bloom gives you availability: high reliability backup, cross-devices synchronization, always online servers...